DevExpress-Examples/wpf-docklayoutmanager-merge-ribbon-controls/Readme.md

 In this example, the [docklayoutmanager](https://docs.devexpress.com/WPF/DevExpress.Xpf.Docking.DockLayoutManager) component implements the tabbed MDI interface.
 The main application window and tabs contain ribbon controls.

-The example illustrates pages, page groups and items merging from child ribbons to the main ribbon control.
+The example merges a pages, page groups, and items from child ribbons to the main ribbon control.

 ![image](https://user-images.githubusercontent.com/12169834/174033506-7b471c7b-c6f4-4c36-b84b-548a2f78477e.png)